ajiiz/to-do-list-vanillajs/README.md

 # To-do-list vanillajs
-**To-do-list** is simple website to create to-do lists made with vanilla js.
+**To-do-list** is a simple website to create to-do lists made with vanilla js.

 ## Table of contents
 * [Status](#status)